-One of the first options for board games that I found during my research was card games - of course in Braille, the official and globally valid tactile script for people with a visual impairment.
-At first glance, the Braille playing cards do not differ from a standard card set.
-The differences only become clear when you touch the individual sheets; then you can feel the fine elevations that make the card values tangible for the non-sighted, whereby the entire process of the card game can be represented mentally.
-For people with a visual impairment, learning Braille is an important step towards a self-determined life.
-The fact that the “language learning process” is an enormous achievement does not really need to be mentioned at this point.
-Children in particular benefit from playful learning episodes, such as the entertaining round of card games, which convey some of the Braille elements in a tactile and pragmatic way, although not in an audio-visual way.
-So if non-sighted people take advantage of learning to play games, the question remains why the range of games is so manageable.
+One of the first board game options I found while researching were card games – of course in Braille, the official and globally valid tactile script for people with visual impairments.
+At first glance, the Braille playing cards do not differ from a standard set of cards.
+The differences only become clear when you touch the individual leaves; then you can feel the fine elevations that make the card values tangible for non-sighted people, which allows the entire course of the card game to be represented mentally.
+Learning Braille is an important step towards a self-determined life for people with a visual impairment.
+The fact that there is an enormous achievement behind the “language learning process” does not actually have to be mentioned at this point.
+Children in particular benefit from playful learning episodes, such as the entertaining card game round, which conveys some of the Braille elements in a tactile and pragmatic way, although not in an audio-visual way.
+If non-sighted people benefit from learning to play, the question remains why the range of games is so limited.

 So what is important when developing board games for the blind and the visually impaired?